 Students are responsible for their own security and safety and must be considerate of the security and safety of others.
-Students should immediately report any medical, criminal, or other emergency occurring on campus to a college employee.
+Students should immediately report any medical, criminal, or other emergency occurring on campus to an Institute employee.

-In case of an emergency, students are directed to immediately notify a college employee.
+In case of an emergency, students are directed to immediately notify an Institute employee.
 Employees have been instructed in how to obtain the services of the appropriate professional help in the most expedient manner.